-As I had my birthday last week I was positively surprised that quite a few loyalty programs and individual hotels sent an (automated) email acknowledging their customers special day of the year.
+As I had my birthday last week, I was positively surprised that quite a few loyalty programs and individual hotels sent an (automated) email acknowledging their customers on their special day of the year.

 While very easy for loyalty programs to handle as long as you entered the correct data into your profile it requires more attention from hotels to upkeep a current database of their customers credentials.